eabeam/EC140.F21/index.md

 The objectives of this assignment are (1) to provide an opportunity to connect the in-class topics with real-world challenges, (2) to strengthen your skills in writing clearly and concisely about an issue, and (3) to develop your abilities in thinking critically about writing and providing constructive feedback.

-You will write a policy brief of [1,000-1,500 words]{.ul}, submitted in three stages:
+You will write a policy brief of **1,000–1,500 words**, submitted in three stages:

 1. Idea Submit on Blackboard for quick feedback **Nov 29 @ 11:59pm**